 The second is when you should quit your job, and that’s for a couple reasons.

 First, I’ve never done it myself.
 Yes, I’ve built a full-time income as a part-time freelancer.
 Yes, I’ve turned down jobs in favor of the straight-and-narrow independent path.
-What I haven’t done though, is walk away from a stable and familiar income in favor of the rewarding, yet unstable life of a freelance worker.
+Being laid off was my kick into freelancing, so what I haven’t done is intentionally walk away from a predictable and familiar income in favor of the rewarding, yet less predictable (at least at first) life of a freelance worker.
 I won’t tell anyone else to do it either.

 What I will do though, is tell you that if that’s the question you’re asking, you’re on the wrong track.

 That’s because if that’s the problem bouncing around in your head, it means you’re still centering employment in your life.
 If you’re still centering employment, you’re going to miss out on the most important parts of freelancing.